Cardiac Outcomes in Adults With Supravalvar Aortic Stenosis

 Supravalvar aortic stenosis is a rare form of left ventricular outflow tract obstruction that is often progressive in childhood.
 This multicenter study showed a low rate of progression of left ventricular outflow obstruction, but a significant risk for cardiac complications and requirement for reoperation.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Stroke, Myocardial Infarction, Follow-Up Studies, Mitral Valve Insufficiency, Heart Diseases, Reoperation, Endocarditis, Ventricular Outflow Obstruction, Heart Failure, Cardiac Surgical Procedures, Williams Syndrome